Skip to main content

 cache_hit

-Required: no Type: bool (base64-encoded binary data)
+Required: no Type: boolean

 • false if the get() response came directly from the Fingerprint backend.